clanker-devco/v4-pool-extensions/README.md

 ### Setup .env

-Copy the .env.example file to .env and fill out the missing fields.
+Copy the .env.example file to .env and fill out the missing RPC field.
+This repo is currently only setup to work on Base Mainnet.

 ```bash
 cp .env.example .env